-- 3.1 All BRR staff and volunteers are expected to: - 3.1.1 Recognise indicators of abuse or harm; report effectively and in line with procedures; respect and uphold the rights and dignity of adults at risk - 3.1.2 Know the categories of abuse; be aware of the six safeguarding principles and be able to use them to inform their response to safeguarding - 3.1.3 Know that any adult can be at risk whilst understanding that there are factors that can increase the risk - 3.1.4 Help adults to make their own informed decisions and to take or prompt action if an adult at risk is unable to protect themselves from risk of abuse or harm - 3.1.5 Follow the safeguarding procedures as set out in this policy - 3.1.6 Access and take an active part in safeguarding adults training and ongoing learning opportunities with a commitment to good quality safeguarding practice - 3.2 All members of BRR should be made aware of the need for safeguarding and should report any concerns about themselves or anyone else to the Designated Lead, including translated information. - 3.3 The Operational Manager for Welcome is the Designated Lead responsible for safeguarding adults and should be the initial point of contact with all safeguarding adult queries.
-In his/her absence, a rota will be in place requiring the Operational Manager for Advice or the BRR Director to be contacted. - 3.4 The Director is responsible for ensuring the implementation of this policy and ensuring that staff recruitment is done in accordance with safer recruitment.
+- 3.1 All BRR staff and volunteers are expected to: - 3.1.1 Recognise indicators of abuse or harm; report effectively and in line with procedures; respect and uphold the rights and dignity of adults at risk - 3.1.2 Know the categories of abuse; be aware of the six safeguarding principles and be able to use them to inform their response to safeguarding - 3.1.3 Know that any adult can be at risk whilst understanding that there are factors that can increase the risk - 3.1.4 Help adults to make their own informed decisions and to take prompt action if an adult at risk is unable to protect themselves from risk of abuse or harm - 3.1.5 Follow the safeguarding procedures as set out in this policy - 3.1.6 Access and take an active part in safeguarding adults training and ongoing learning opportunities with a commitment to good quality safeguarding practice - 3.2 All members of BRR should be made aware of the need for safeguarding and should report any concerns about themselves or anyone else to the Designated Lead. - 3.3 The Advice Service Manager is the Designated Safeguarding Lead responsible for safeguarding adults and should be the initial point of contact with all safeguarding adult queries.
+In his/her absence, the Welcome Service Manager should be contacted as Deputy Safeguarding Lead.